idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 6 Getting comfortable.md

 CafeTran handles many file formats natively and allows you to work on external project as well.
 For file types not directly supported, there are (almost) always solutions.
 All this is covered in the [File formats](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/4-File-formats) reference document.

 Of special interest if you intend to work on external bilingual files and packages (SDL Trados, MemoQ, Wordfast, etc.): Read the General notes in the [External Projects](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/4-File-formats#external-projects) section, as well as the section dedicated on the related CAT tool.

+And that concludes part II.
+This should give you a good head start!

+## LIST OF CHANGES

+- 20180316 File creation

+## Feedback

+You can send me feedback via a [ProZ message](https://www.proz.com/?sp=mailsend&eid_s=2042360).
+Please start your subject with the name of the document: “CafeTran - Getting comfortable.